thejdlowe/like-my-coffee/README.md

 1. Major code cleanups are needed to remove the USB functionality
 2. I'd love for this to have some better style fixes, plus a debug mode so if a mouse is there, the user can use that to play, instead of requiring the controllers.
 3. If the player buzzes in successfully, return True to the controller and give a haptic response of some kind.
+4. Allow the control panel to remotely "disable" controllers.
+5. Redo the bluetooth firmware for the Pico so on a side characteristic, it updates what the temperature and battery life is, so that I can get data on all controllers at any given time.